 If you must include your company name, put it at the end of the title.

 Use the best form, plural or singular, for your keywords based on what WordTracker says is searched on more often.

-Don't overdo it - don't repeat your keywords more than 2 - 3 times in the title
+Do not overdo it - do not repeat your keywords more than 2 to 3 times in the title.

-Make sure the <title> tag is the first element in the <head> section of your page - this makes it easier to find by Google.
+Make sure the <title> tag is the first element in the <head> section of your page - this makes it easier for Google to find the page.